- For Staff

 For questions regarding the Admission process, please see Admissions Questions.

-Applications for the September 2018 entry are now closed.
+Applications for September 2020 are now open!

 The Bora Laskin Faculty of Law’s Admissions Committee uses a holistic approach to reviewing applications, taking into consideration a number of factors including: